Latino female graduate

 How does intentionally SERVING Latino students benefit our society?

-Examples of Latinos are a young, fast-growing population, yet they earn degrees at a lower rate than other demographic groups.
-Excelencia analysis shows that closing the equity gap in college completion by accelerating Latino student success will strengthen America’s workforce and civic leadership.
+Latinos are a young, fast-growing population, yet degree completion gaps have increased between Latinos and their White peers.
+Excelencia’s analysis shows that closing the gap in degree completion by accelerating Latino student success will strengthen America’s workforce and civic leadership.

 See Our Analysis